A penalty-free quantum algorithm to find energy eigenstates: Proof-of-principle demonstrations

 We now focus on the transverse Ising model.
 The associated eigenstates of $h_1$ are simply product states of the computational basis states $\ket{0}, \ket{1}$ and the eigenstates of $h_2$ are simply product states of the $X$-basis states $\ket{+}, \ket{-}$.
 We set $J=1, B=0.5$ in dimensionless units.
 The fidelity $F(\rho_1, \rho_2)=\mathrm{Tr}(\sqrt{\rho_1^{1/2}\rho_2\rho_1^{1/2}})$ is used as an indicator of the accuracy of our algorithm implemented.
 Though the design of our algorithm always assumes a large scale quantum platform to be applied, we do not have direct access to quantum computers with many post-selection steps, and hence simulations below are based on classical computers as proof-in-principle demonstrations.
 Therefore, the performance level indicated below will not take into account the potential errors incurred on an actual quantum hardware, e.g, when executing any imaginary time evolution operations.
 Rather, our simulations below, only capturing errors when discretizing the time variable, serve merely as a confirmation that the workflow of our algorithm works for a many-body quantum system using the transverse Ising model as an example.
-Furthermore, in our numerical simulations below, we do not really implement any post selection, instead we directly numerically apply operations related to low-lying states such as $e^{-\eta P_g}$ and hence there is no concern about the overall success rate in our numerical experiments.
-In this sense, in numerical experiments below, we can adopt a slightly differently approach as compared with that detailed in the previous section.
-That is, when sampling the operator $e^{-\eta P_g}$ in the ITE, we follow a fixed pattern when applying the operation $e^{-\eta P_g}$ instead of using stochastic sampling.
-That is, on the one hand we execute the ITE based on stochastic sampling of the density matrix $\rho$ defined in Eq.~(1); on the other hand, at certain predetermined steps, we implement the operator $e^{-\eta P_g}$.
-These operations serve the same purpose of filtering out the ground state of $H$.
-The overall proportion of these steps must exceed a threshold probability determined by $p_{\text{lift}}$.
-As a simple strategy, one may apply $e^{-\eta P_g}$ at every even-numbered step during the ITE.
-That is, the probability assigned to sampling $P_g$ is 50\% (more than the threshold), and this is now done deterministically.
-This is fine in our proof-of-principle demonstrations below (but not recommended in actual implementations on a quantum hardware), because filtering out the ground state too aggressively in actual experiments will lead to a too low success rate when implementing too many state-based simulation steps.
+Furthermore, in our numerical simulations below, we do not really implement any post selection, instead we directly numerically apply operations related to low-lying states such as $e^{-\eta P_g}$ and hence there is no concern about the overall success rate in our numerical experiments. \rv{The simulation strictly adheres to the procedures outlined in Algorithms~\ref{alg:the_alg} and~\ref{alg:sb}.
+When computing the $i$-th excited state, the lifting probability $p_{\text{lift}}$ for all previously determined lower eigenstates is set uniformly to $\frac{1}{2i}$}

 We begin with the case $L = 4$, using the proposed method to compute the lowest four eigenstates of the system.
 The corresponding eigenenergies are estimated by evaluating the expectation values of the Hamiltonian $H$ with respect to these states -- a simple step to implement physically because the energetics of $h_1$ and $h_2$ are very simple to evaluate, even in actual experiments.